mstable/mStable-contracts/README.md

 ### In-test terminology

 `xxxContract` = The .TS contract type as imported from the `types/generated/xxx` as output by Typechain.
 Retrieved through require
-`xxxInstance` = Deployed instance of the conrtact that will be used in the specific test file.
+`xxxInstance` = Deployed instance of the contract that will be used in the specific test file.

 ### Rules